 As an expressive arts facilitator, I deeply believe that art is indigenous to humans.
 The ability to make art is something that we all share.

-> What matters to me the most is to empower people of various cultures and origins by encouraging them to connect, share their stories and integrate change through art.
+> What matters to me the most is to empower people of various cultures and origins by encouraging them to connect, integrate active learning with art-making, tell their unique stories through arts, and welcome change with more ease.

-Are you ready to come to your senses and make a space for something new to emerge in the process of art-making?
+Are you ready to come to your senses and make space for something new to emerge in the creative process?

 Invite little miracles into your life.
 Discover the hidden treasures of your personal resources.
 Make a smooth transition.